pingostack/neon/README.md

 - Neon supports mainstream streaming protocols such as WebRTC, Rtmp, HLS, SIP, HTTP-FLV, and Rtsp.

 - In addition to RTP over DTLS, Neon will support QUIC transport.

-## The invitation

-The project is in early stages, and we hope those who are interested in it can join us.